iondodon/ctxboot/README.md

    - Handle initialization failures gracefully

 4. **Thread Safety**

    - The framework is thread-safe
    - Components should be thread-safe if accessed concurrently

+5. **Component Overriding**
+   - Use component overriding for testing (replacing real components with mocks)
+   - Be careful with component overriding in production code
+   - Document when components are meant to be overridden
+   - Consider using interfaces to make component overriding more predictable

 ## License